turboLJY/Coarse-to-Fine-Review-Generation/README.md

 ## topic module preprocess steps

-- First, we convert all review texts into lowercase, and perform tokenization using NLTK.
+- First, we convert all review texts into lowercase, perform tokenization using NLTK, and split the tokenized review texts into sentences
-- Second, we split the tokenized review texts into sentences, and run the TwitterLDA model in the review texts.
+- Second, we run the TwitterLDA model in the sentences, and tag each sentences.
-- Finally, we get the aspect/topic sequence about a user-item review.
+- Finally, we get the topic/aspect sequence about a user-item review, and the top 50 words in every topic/aspect.

+### files in topic module

+- "topic.pkl": topic2idx dictionary, including <sos>, <eos>, <unk>, <pad>, and topic labels.
+- "topic_rev.pkl": idx2topic dictionary, the reverse of topic2idx
+- "user.pkl" and "item.pkl": user2idx and item2idx dictionary

 ## sketch module preprocess steps

-- First, we count the uni-gram, bi-gram and tri-gram.
+- First, we count the uni-gram, bi-gram and tri-gram. we get the top 50 uni-gram, 200 bi-gram and 200 tri-gram.
 - Second, we run the StanfordPostagger in the tokenized review texts.
+- Finally, to get the sketch, we keep the words ranked in topic words and n-grams, and replace the rest words with their Part-of-Speech tags.

+## files in sketch module

+- "sketch.pkl": sketch2idx dictionary, including <sos>, <eos>, <pad>, topic words, n-grams, and Part-of-Speech tags.
+- "sketch_rev.pkl": idx2sketch dictionary, the reverse of sketch2idx

+## review module preprocess steps

+- we build a dictionary in the tokenized review texts

+## files in review module

+- "review2idx.pkl": review2idx dictionary, including the words occuring no less than 5 times.
+- "idx2review.pkl": idx2review dictionary, the reverse of review2idx

 json file format:
 ```